thudfactor/thudfactor/src/posts/2023/12/exploring-rgb/index.md

       name: Public Domain
 ---

-It's a revolution for color in CSS.
+It’s a revolution for CSS color!
 Not only do we now have access to many different color models, we also have entirely new color spaces to explore.
-As part of deepening my own understanding of what’s available to us, I've been experimenting with the different color spaces and color notations.
+As part of deepening my own understanding of what’s available to us, I’ve been experimenting a bit.
+Here’s what I’ve learned.

-## Color spaces

-Color terms get rapidly technical, and — to be honest — I only have a fingernail grip on it to begin with.
-But for our purposes as web designers or developers, it seems to be correct enough to say that _color space_ represents the entire set of colors that can be seen or reproduced on a specific device.

 {% articleFig "color-spaces-apple.png" "A screenshot of Apple’s monitor color space settings" "right" %}